IsaacCheng9/machine-learning-in-chess/docs/Meeting Minutes/M10 - Processing Data.md

 	- Influence of ELO difference on win probability
 		- Normalised by white/black win rate?
 		- Differential as a percentage of the mean ELO between players?
-	- Blunder rate by ELO
+	- **Blunder rate by ELO**
+	- **Categorising players by playstyle**
+		- How aggressive they are / tendency to have more open games
+		- Highlight specific players such as famous pros
+			- Chess.com may provide game data
 - Could test conclusions near the end of the project by looking at examples from specific games (in-depth qualitative discretionary analysis to give a human interpretation)
 	- Low priority?
 	- [Scid Chess DB Analyser](https://scid.sourceforge.net/)
+	- For example, what counts as a blunder?

 ### Timelines
 - What were your experiences with previous students and their timelines?
 - Rough targets for:
-	- Starting to find conclusions for the project
+	- First directions – February
+	- Explore various directions – before April
+		- Depends on type of project
+	- Stop pursuing new directions and start writing report – April
+		- A lot will be borrowed from the lit review
-	- Completing full code implementation
+	- Complete full code implementation and final report – May
-	- Completing final report
+		- Don't worry too much about documentation – enough to remember how useful it is
 ## Other Feedback